 Monthly utilities like electricity, gas, heating, and internet can add between 100 – 200 EUR to your overall living costs.

-While studying abroad, you will have the opportunity to experience its diverse cultural and social scenes and it is the most interesting part of our Study abroad guide – Germany.
+While studying abroad, you will have the opportunity to experience its diverse cultural and social scenes and it is the most interesting part of our study abroad in Germany guide.
 A fun evening could be spent in one of the many theatre and opera houses that are popular in the country.
 You can also enjoy your nights at one of the numerous all-night discos.
 If wine is your thing, you should consider visiting the “Rhine”.
 Not only are the views of the valley breathtaking, but you could also sample a glass of their renowned Riesling.

 Restaurant Atelier Gourmet